In my DEGIRO review, I’ve taken a close look at who they are and if they are worth considering as your investment platform of choice.

 76% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
 Your capital is at risk.
 Other fees apply.
 For more information, visit etoro.com/trading/fees

 DEGIRO is a Dutch (now German-owned) broker known for its access to a huge number of products as well as fees that cut almost every other broker off at the knees.
 With 633,175 customers and over 24.5 million transactions (in 2020), DEGIRO is generating serious revenue and buzz.

-The field of discount brokers grows more crowded by the day, but one of the broker platforms that continuously stands out from the crowd is DEGIRO, a European firm famous for its low fees.
+The field of discount brokers grows more crowded by the day, but one of the broker platforms that continuously stand out from the crowd is DEGIRO, a European firm famous for its low fees.

-When looking for the right broker, you typically want a platform that grants you the most access to a large number of products.
+When looking for the right online broker, you typically want a platform that grants you the most access to a large number of products.
 DEGIRO opens up a whole new world of trading that you previously needed both a personal stockbroker and a significant budget to access.

 - Investment funds